Osvaldas Balakauskas

-Career
+Life and career

-Balakauskas graduated from Vilnius Pedagogical University in 1961.
-After his mandatory service in the Soviet Army between 1961 and 1964, he studied composition with Boris Lyatoshinsky and Myroslav Skoryk at the Kiev Conservatory until 1969.
-From 1992 to 1994 he was the ambassador of Lithuania to France, Spain and Portugal (resident in Paris).
-In 1996 he was awarded with the Lithuanian National Award, the highest artistic and cultural distinction in Lithuania.
-He is currently head of the Composition Department of the Lithuanian Academy of Music and Theatre.
-His output consists of symphonies, concertos, chamber and instrumental music.
+Balakauskas was born in Miliūnai on 19 December 1937.
+He graduated from Vilnius Pedagogical University in 1961.
+After his mandatory service in the Soviet Army between 1961 and 1964, he studied composition with Boris Lyatoshinsky and Myroslav Skoryk at the Tchaikovsky Kiev State Conservatory until 1969.
+He worked from 1968 to 1972 for the Muzyčna Ukraïna publishing house in Kyiv, and as an advisor for the Lithuanian composers' association until 1985.

+He lectured at the Lithuanian Academy of Music and Theatre from 1985, serving from 1988 to 1992 and again from 1995 as head of the composition department.
+From 1992 to 1994 he was the ambassador of Lithuania to France, Spain, and Portugal, resident in Paris.

+In 1996 he received the Lithuanian National Prize, the country's highest artistic and cultural distinction, and he was awarded the Order of Gediminas (Grand Cross) in 1999.

+Balakauskas died in Vilnius on 15 April 2026, at the age of 88, and was buried in the city's Antakalnis Cemetery.